info-201a-wi23/final-project-proposal-yverma27/README.md

 ## Abstract

 The focus of our project is to see how COVID-19 influenced the popularity of various Netflix shows and movies because we would like to see how viewer engagement was during a pandemic and what was trending and valued at that time.
 To address the question, we will use a dataset containing information about various Netflix shows and movies to analyze their IMDb ratings and see what genres were trending at the time.
-One thing we need to be mindful of during this project is knowing that IMDb ratings doesn't provide a complete picture of viewer engagement with each content, as this is only one metric to gauge a specific content's popularity.
+One thing we need to be mindful of during this project is knowing that IMDb ratings don't provide a complete picture of viewer engagement with each content, as this is only one metric to gauge a specific content's popularity.

 ## Keywords